 - Very slow.
 Sometimes the browsing experience becomes nothing less than a splitting headache for the users.

 - The public exit nodes are usually blocked in countries where cyber laws aren’t as lenient as they are in other countries.

 - P2P filesharing on Tor puts a negative impact on the speed of your and your peers’ connections.
 It can also affect the volunteers of exit nodes directly if you are involved in copyrights infringement.

 NSA is widely known for forcing tech companies to create a backdoor for it in their software programs.
 Such is the ferocity of surveillance that many companies have joined hands with the NSA to provide it with the users’ information for monetary gains.

 The ‘online security software’, made in the UK and the US, are not trustworthy since they operate under the rules and regulations set by their respective governments.

 That being said, it is hard to deny that the NSA has never infiltrated any FOSS software.
-You can easily find millions of free open source software that have been hampered with to gather data from the users all over the world.
-The free open source software still lead the proprietary software by miles when it comes to trusting the software with your online security.
+You can easily find millions of free open source software that have been hampered with gathering data from users all over the world.
+The free open-source software still leads the proprietary software by miles when it comes to trusting the software with your online security.

 Read about Bitcoin and tips for other payment methods to make your transactions safer than ever.